saltsystemslab/InferScale/README.md

 ## Benchmark Results

-See [/benchmarks](benchmarks/README.md) for the memory, RAG, and throughput experiments.
+See [/benchmarks](benchmarks/README.md) for the memory and RAG experiments.

 ### Serving latency